Note: Those who are not sure they are eligible for UHS services should go to the section covering BCTC students' eligibility.

 - Students who attend online courses are ineligible to purchase the Health Fee and cannot be seen at UHS.

 - BCTC students must present a current BCTC ID at time of visit.

 If a full-time student withdraws from school, the Health Fee may be refunded by the Registrar's Office as part of the pro-rated tuition refund.
 Such individuals are eligible to use University Health Service on a fee-for-service basis until the end of the semester.
 Any questions regarding this matter should be directed to the UHS billing office at 859-218-3204.

 If a student changes status from part-time to full-time, the Health Fee will be added to the tuition if it has not already been purchased.

-Fee-for-service visits start at $81 and go up, depending on the reason for your visit.
-Additional charges will be incurred if lab tests, X-rays, immunizations or special procedures are necessary.
+Fee-for-service visit price depends on the visit type.
+Additional charges will be incurred if lab tests, X-rays and appliances, immunizations or special procedures are necessary.

 The Health Fee is a mandatory fee on your tuition bill that covers a variety of services for free (or at low cost) at University Health Service.

 The Health Fee is not a health plan and it is not meant to replace health coverage.

 - All University of Kentucky full-time students pay the mandatory Health Fee that entitles them to most services at University Health Service for free.